jesse-prpic/MaestroApp/READMD.md

 ## R1
 Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

+Problem: With the fast pace digital age, it can be difficult to keep track of your music collection with multiple scattered playlists.
+This app addresses the need for an organised music management system where users can manage their music collections.
+It allows users to create playlists, manage songs, and track various music-related entities like artists, albums and genres.

+Solution: The app provides a centralized platform where users can:

+Create Playlists:
+Users can easily create and manage multiple playlists.

+Organize Music:
+By associating songs with artists, albums, and genres, users can explore their music collections in an organized manner.

+User Authentication:
+Users can register, log in, and maintain their personal collections securely using JWT (JSON Web Tokens) for authentication.

+CRUD Operations:
+The API allows users to perform CRUD operations on songs, playlists, artists, albums, and genres through a clear and consistent interface.

 ## R2
 Describe the way tasks are allocated and tracked in your project.

 ## R3
 List and explain the third-party services, packages and dependencies used in this app.